Experience Joy of Missing out (JOMO) in a hyper-connected and noisy world

 There are plenty of interesting hobbies and passions one can enjoy rather than ‘wasting time on social media or watching TV excessively.
 We need to take ‘tech-free breaks in order to use that time for pursuing passions.

-One can participate in activities like reading, writing, walking, cooking, gardening, painting, photography, playing indoor and outdoor games, visiting gyms and sports complexes.
+One can participate in activities like playing guitar, reading, writing, walking, cooking, gardening, painting, photography, playing indoor and outdoor games, visiting gyms and sports complexes.
 We must take out time for our family members and friends for nurturing meaningful and true relationships.

 Our happiness and satisfaction level are directly related to the time we spend on social relationships.
 We need to prioritize our time in a such way so as to ensure ‘tech-free time’ to the extent possible.